 No matter the reason, maintaining your bladder’s health is important.
 So be sure to catheterize the number of times per day your doctor recommends and always prepare before leaving your house with enough catheters.

 Mistake 3.
-Not drinking enough water.
+Not drinking enough water for your needs.

-If you’re new to catheter usage and you just don’t want to use catheters, you’re not alone.
+If you’re new to catheter usage and you don’t want to use catheters, you’re not alone.
 Lots of people face some fears at first or even an aversion to the self-catheterization procedure.
 This can lead to not drinking enough water to avoid having to self-cath as often.

 Mistake 4.
 Forcing a catheter in.